Who Won ‘Dancing With The Stars’ 2017 Tonight? ‘DWTS’ Finale Results Here

 Before those results were revealed tonight, ABC had to fill up two hours of programming.
 That meant all of the couples from the season were back to enjoy the night, which ABC turned into a Christmas spectacular.
 We had performances in the ballroom and outside at The Grove, as Christmas music was playing all night long.

-As far as the performances go, we saw Nick Lachey debut a new song called “Someone to Dance With.”
+As far as the performances went, we saw Nick Lachey debut a new song called “Someone to Dance With.”
 Also, viewers saw Lindsey Stirling perform with Becky G and Jordan Fisher sang a Christmas medley with Debbie Gibson.

 .@DebbieGibson and @Jordan_Fisher put us in that holiday spirit! ❄️❄️❄️❄️#DWTS pic.twitter.com/FTltv80Rs0